potterLim/baekjoon/README.md

 ## Blog

-For more detailed explanations and discussions about the problem solutions are posted on the [Blog](https://potterlim.tistory.com/).
-The blog posts provide step-by-step explanations, code walkthroughs, and any additional insights related to the problems.
+~~For more detailed explanations and discussions about the problem solutions are posted on the Blog.
+The blog posts provide step-by-step explanations, code walkthroughs, and any additional insights related to the problems.~~

+Posts containing detailed solutions will be published on the blog at a later date.

 ## Contribution